hannashibata/cargo_storage/README.md

 cargo-04:  Added H3 and H4; custom typography settings for about page and footer; dl, dt, and dd styling; and deleted unncessary comments.

-cargo-05:  Deleted shop feature (Styling under "Shop Button"); Added border-radius: 8px (content img); added section styling, and wrapped footer and intro content with <main></main>; added custom styling for subpages; Added intro.html and cleaned up the code; created subpage files (html) and cleaned up; added styling for header and section; NOTE: clamp might not be working.
+cargo-05:  Deleted shop feature (Styling under "Shop Button"); Added border-radius: 8px (content img); added section styling, and wrapped footer and intro content with main tag; added custom styling for subpages; Added intro.html and cleaned up the code; created subpage files (html) and cleaned up; added styling for header and section;
+NOTE: clamp might not be working.
 Need to find img-gallery styling.

-cargo-06:  Updated copy in html; added styling to <p>;
+cargo-06:  Updated copy in html; added styling to p tag;

 cargo-07: Updated la mente subpage; increased --gridgap to 3em from 2em; added ul styling in the custom styling for subpages;